 The Greeks, however, caught wind of the plan, and chose to stop the Goths in the access point to Athens from the north—the mountain pass of Thermopylae.
 Fighting under Marianus, the Roman proconsul of Achaea, alongside the Athenian Philostratus, they stood where Leonidas had stood centuries before, at the “Hot Gates.”

 “Some carried small spears, others axes, others wooden pikes overlaid with bronze and with iron tips, or whatever each man could arm himself with.
 And when they came together, they completely fortified the perimeter wall and devoted themselves to its protection with haste,” reads the fragment.

 The Greek army was located on the site of one of the most famous battles in history, so the clever generals used this to their advantage: “It seemed that the most prudent course was to encourage the men with a speech, and to recall the memory of their ancestors’ valor so that they would undertake the entire war with greater heart and not give up…”

 The fragment records part of the speech given by Marianus, the Roman leader of the Greek army:

 “O Greeks, the occasion of our preservation for which you are assembled and the land in which you have been deployed are both truly fitting to evoke the memory of virtuous deeds.
 For your ancestors, fighting in this place in former times, did not let Greece down and deprive it of its free state…”

 “So perhaps it may be good fortune,” reads the writing on the fragment, “in accordance with the daimonion [heavenly power], that it has been allotted to the Greeks to do battle against the barbarians in this region (indeed your own principles of fighting the wars have turned out to be valid in the past).”

 According to historians, the Goths were turned back by Marianus and his army.
-“Thermopylae saved Athens from a darker fate once more,” the story concludes.
+“Thermopylae once more saved Athens from an even darker fate,” the story concludes.